McLafferty rearrangement

 The McLafferty rearrangement is a fragmentation reaction observed in mass spectrometry of organic molecules in which the parent radical cation splits into daughter radical cation and neutral spin-paired molecule.
 It is sometimes found that a molecule containing a keto-group undergoes β-cleavage, with the gain of the γ-hydrogen atom, as first reported by Anthony Nicholson working in the Division of Chemical Physics at the CSIRO in Australia.
 This rearrangement is a retro-ene reaction, and a member of the sigmatropic family of reactions.

+The products of the McLafferty rearrangement are an alkene whose length depends on the size of the parent ketone's carbon chain, and a radical enol cation.

 The reaction

 A description of the reaction was later published by the American chemist Fred McLafferty in 1959 leading to his name being associated with the process.